 Josh was born and raised in Pittsburgh, Pennsylvania before moving to Florida in 2015 to find personal recovery.
 In 2010, Josh received his Bachelors degree in Criminology with a minor in Psychology from Indiana University of Pennsylvania.
 Josh first had the opportunity to work with other people directly after college, where he worked as a Safety Officer in a Psychiatric Hospital environment for two years.
 Upon moving to Florida he was surrounded by a group of people who showed me a new way of living and helped me completely rebuild my life.
 In 2016 he had the opportunity to manage a sober living house, were he developed a passion for helping people and showing them the same new way of living that was shown to him.
 “During my time in Florida I have become devoted to the 12 Step recovery process and taking other men through the life changing program.”

-Jill has more than ten years’ experience as an administrative executive and is an experienced office manager.
-She has successfully managed and maintained over 16 office locations throughout Florida, Georgia and Louisiana.
-She is involved with Gratitude Training, Arthritis Foundations, volunteers in her community and is an advocate for the Wounded Warriors Project.
+Jill has more than ten years’ experience as an Administrative Executive and is an experienced Office Manager specializing in Business Management.
+She has successfully managed and maintained over 16 office locations nationwide.
+She is involved with Arthritis Foundations, volunteers in her community and is an advocate for the Wounded Warriors Project.

 Cayla Clark – Creative Content Writer/Social Media and Marketing Specialist